samplchallenges/SAMPL-containers/tutorials/README.md

    Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
    ```
-10. Delete the docker image previously built in part Step 8.
+10. Delete the Docker image previously built in part Step 8.
 Step 8 was just to ensure nothing had gone wrong in the build so far.
-    * List the docker images: `docker images`
+    * List the Docker images: `docker images`
       ```
       REPOSITORY                      TAG       IMAGE ID       CREATED          SIZE
       adv-tutorial-base-test          latest    5cf75f044da5   15 minutes ago   1.04GB
       ```
     * Determine the "IMAGE ID" of "adv-tutorial-base-test", in this case the ID was:  "5cf75f044da5"
-    * Delete the docker image: `docker image rm [IMAGE ID]`
+    * Delete the Docker image: `docker image rm [IMAGE ID]`

 ### 1.4: Download and prepare the command line programs Autodock Vina and MGL Tools executables for use in the docking container